When Zuckerberg presents the whole world listens

 2: Put the Focus on the People, Not the Product

-He knows most people don’t care, and the ones who do can easily find that information on the website or product literature.
+He knows most people don’t care, and the ones who do can easily find that information.

-Instead, he goes out of his way to emphasize the growth plans for the future using easy to understand, uncluttered and follow slides that he uses to prompt the discussion and engage the audience.
+Instead, he goes out of his way to emphasize the growth plans for the future using easy to understand, uncluttered slides.
+They prompt the discussion and engage the audience.
 He leaves the audience with no doubt what the current discussion is about.

-Your presentation needs to be about simplicity, and that takes years of experience and discipline to be able to know exactly what to leave out and what to put in.
-When your brand needs to launch a product, everyone in the company is usually excited by the technical specs, and the countless ways your product can satisfy the needs of your customers and try to jam it all onto single PowerPoint slides.
+Your presentation needs to be about simplicity, and that takes years of experience and discipline to achieve.
+Learning what to leave out and what to put in can be difficult.
+When your brand needs to launch a product, everyone in the company is usually excited by the technical specs, and the countless ways your product can satisfy the needs of your customers.
+Trying to jam it all onto a few PowerPoint slides, will never be an effective way to communicate.

 The stakeholder doesn’t care.
-They care about their problems and how your product is going to fit into their life without the need to suffer from death by powerpoint.
+They care about their problems and how your product is going to fix that.
+Do your audience a favour and don’t slowly kill them through death by PowerPoint.

-Your presentation needs to show them a compelling picture of how it’s going to make their life better.
+Your presentation needs to see a compelling picture of how you will make their life better.
 That’s what gets people excited.

 3: Get Stakeholders attention and their support early

 Investors want to know about how it will help the company’s bottom line, create revenue streams and ROI.
-Employees want comfort in the knowledge that their jobs are secure and that they are part of an innovative business which in turn reflects on the brands ability to attract quality employees who want to work for the business.
+Employees want comfort in the knowledge that their jobs are secure and that they are part of an innovative business.
+This in turn reflects on the brands ability to attract quality employees who want to work for the business.

 4: Be Revolutionary

-When Mark Zuckerberg takes the stage, the whole world watches.
-It’s not just because Facebook’s is a huge company, it’s not just because there are billions of dollars on the line.
+When Zuckerberg takes the stage, the whole world watches.
+It’s not just because Facebook’s is a huge company, it’s not just because there are billions of dollars on the line and its definitely not because Zuckerberg is a especially great speaker.

 At your next shareholder meeting how will you get your message across and how do you want it to be remembered?